Mcpeking18/YTDL/README.md

 # Youtube Downloader 🎯

-A mp4 downloader using ffmpeg and ytdl module in python
+A YTDL downloader using ffmpeg and ytdl module in python This allows you to download mp3 or mp4 from all the supported sites listed on

 ## Future Plans